Annual report 2019-20Read now

 Trócaire’s funding relationship with the EU dates back to 1979.

-Trócaire is currently leading two exciting projects as part of the EU Aid Volunteers initiative that focus on building local capacity and deploying volunteers to contribute to building resilience of disaster–affected communities, part-funded by the European Commission (EACEA, DG-ECHO).
+In recent years, Trócaire led two exciting projects as part of the EU Aid Volunteers initiative that focused on building local capacity and deployment of volunteers to contribute to building resilience of disaster–affected communities, both co-financed by the EU.

-They have worked on a range of capacity building initiatives and projects across such areas as communications, resilience, climate change adaptation, disaster risk reduction, protection and safeguarding.
-See their Stories from the Field below for a flavour of their work.
+Through the REACH project, Trócaire worked in partnership with Caritas Austria, and with country offices and partner organisations in Honduras, Guatemala, Sierra Leone, Rwanda, the Philippines and Nepal, to facilitate the deployment of a total of 19 volunteers.
+They worked on a range of capacity building initiatives and projects across such areas as communications, resilience, climate change adaptation, disaster risk reduction, protection and safeguarding.

 Trócaire is delighted to have been awarded an EU Humanitarian Partnership Certificate by the European Commission, confirming our eligibility to apply for and be awarded EU funding for the implementation of humanitarian aid operations.
 The certificate covers the period 1st January 2021 until 31st December 2027.